How to Spot Serious Buyers (and Time-Wasters)

 Every seller eventually runs into it: the “buyer” who loves your house, asks a million questions, wants a second showing… and then disappears like a Panhandle breeze.
-The good news is there are usually clear tells.
+However, the good news is there are usually clear tells.

-In this guide, we’ll break down how to tell if a buyer is serious or wasting your time, what actually matters (and what doesn’t), and how to protect your schedule—without turning your home sale into a trust exercise.
+In this guide, we’ll break down how to tell if a buyer is serious or wasting your time.
+We’ll also cover what actually matters, what does not, and how to protect your schedule without turning your home sale into a trust exercise.

-A home sale already disrupts your routine: cleaning, leaving for showings, coordinating pets, juggling work, keeping the house photo-ready.
-Time-wasters cost more than time—they can:
+A home sale already disrupts your routine.
+You clean, leave for showings, coordinate pets, juggle work, and keep the house photo-ready.

-- tempt you into bad decisions (price cuts, concessions, or accepting shaky terms)
+• tempt you into bad decisions, like price cuts, concessions, or accepting shaky terms

 A serious buyer doesn’t have to be perfect.
 They do need to be ready, able, and motivated.